-We stayed overnight in Jewel Lodge in Junction Luna, woke up early and had a fast breakfast.
-By 7:00 am we boarded in our van and head off to tourism office in Dupag for registration and short briefing.
+We stayed overnight in Jewel Lodge in Junction Luna, woke up early, and had a fast breakfast.
+By 7:00 am we boarded in our van and head off to the tourism office in Dupag for registration and short briefing.
 We paid for certain fees and later were given a helmet as our safety provision.

 Again, we boarded the van and head off to the jump-off point.